Fine-Tuning Language Models to Know What They Know: Experimental Analysis

-The results in \cref{tab:comparision-sft} indicate that the SFT approach used by \citet{Kadavath2022-ce} also contributed to improved metacognition.
-This suggests that metacognitive abilities can improve even when only SFT is applied, similar to the previously observed trend where metacognition scales with model size.
-However, compared to ESMA, where the flows of both Direct Questions and Meta Questions directly influence weight updates, the extent of improvement was significantly limited, and the drop in accuracy was slightly more pronounced.
-This aligns with \citet{Kadavath2022-ce}, who reported that metacognitive improvements with this naive SFT were limited to in-domain tasks.
-These results highlight the limitations of improving metacognition through a naive SFT setting, while the evidence of improvement suggests potential for future advancement.
+To confirm the validity of this conclusion, statistical significance testing between ESMA and the baselines was performed using bootstrapping with 10,000 iterations.
+The tests confirmed that ESMA outperforms the baselines with statistical significance at a 99\% confidence level.
+Specifically, the 99\% confidence intervals for the performance differences are [0.4540, 0.5964] against SFT, [0.5540, 0.6831] against PPO, and [0.1718, 0.2873] against GRPO.
+This significance means that the performance gain introduced by ESMA is highly robust and not an artifact of random variance.
+Compared to ESMA, where the flow of both direct questions and meta questions directly influences weight updates, the extent of improvement in the baseline methods was limited.
+Furthermore, the drop in accuracy on the underlying task was more pronounced for the SFT approach.
+This drop aligns with \citet{Kadavath2022-ce}, who reported that metacognitive improvements with naive SFT were limited to in-domain tasks.
+Ultimately, these results highlight the limitations of improving metacognition through standard SFT or RL settings, while validating ESMA as a more successful approach.

+To further evaluate the robustness of these training methods, the baseline models were additionally tested using the unified prompt setting introduced previously in \cref{subsec:alignment-with-unified-prompt}.
+In this zero-shot evaluation, models are instructed to output \texttt{I don't know} if they are uncertain.
+Because this specific prompt format is never encountered during the fine-tuning phase, it serves as a strict test of whether a method establishes a format-independent metacognitive capability or merely overfits to the training structure.

+The results are presented in \cref{table:idk-alignment-with-baselines}.
+A critical observation emerges when comparing these findings to the dual-question results from \cref{tab:comparison-sft}.
+While GRPO demonstrated meaningful improvements in the previous setup, where the training and evaluation conditions were identical, its performance gains in this untrained unified prompt setting are highly marginal.
+Specifically, the GRPO model's IDK alignment (55.11\%) and all alignment (33.82\%) show only a subtle difference from the original, untrained Qwen2.5 1.5B model (52.34\% and 31.45\%, respectively).
+Similarly, the PPO baseline shows almost no improvement in IDK alignment over the original model, and the SFT baseline, while achieving higher IDK alignment, suffers a severe degradation in IDK Accuracy (26.20\%).

+In stark contrast, ESMA consistently outperforms all baseline methods in this zero-shot setting, achieving the highest IDK alignment (64.63\%) and a significantly superior all alignment (45.94\%).
+This discrepancy highlights a fundamental difference in how the models learn.
+The subtle improvements seen with GRPO in the unified setting suggest that standard reinforcement learning baselines may primarily induce superficial behavioral changes or pattern-matching optimized heavily for the specific training format.
+Conversely, the robust performance of ESMA across different prompt structures emphasizes its effectiveness in cultivating an inherent, format-independent metacognitive alignment.